hyperledger/besu-docs/docs/HowTo/Interact/APIs/Using-JSON-RPC-API.md

 * `latest` : `tag` - The last block mined.
 * `pending` : `tag` - The last block mined plus pending transactions.
 Use only with [`eth_getTransactionCount`](../../../Reference/API-Methods.md#eth_gettransactioncount).
+* `finalized` : `tag` - The most recent crypto-economically secure block.
+  It cannot be reorganized outside manual intervention driven by community coordination.
+* `safe` : `tag` - The most recent block that is safe from reorganization under honest majority and certain synchronicity assumptions.

 !!! note